Cubs vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has put up 69 hits with 19 doubles, three triples, seven home runs and 25 walks.
-He has driven in 38 runs with eight stolen bases.
+- Reynolds has 71 hits with 20 doubles, three triples, eight home runs, 26 walks and 40 RBI.
+He's also stolen eight bases.

 Reynolds Recent Games